craftercms/docs/source/system-administrators/deployer/admin-guide.rst

 You can also override the ``application.yaml`` properties by specifying them as System properties, e.g. ``-Dserver.port=7171``.

 The ``base-target.yaml`` file is handled a little bit different.
-This file is basically loaded by Crafter Deployer every time a new target is being added, and is merged with the specific properties of the target, with the target's properties taking precedence.
+This file is loaded by Crafter Deployer every time a new target is being added, and is merged with the specific properties of the target, with the target's properties taking precedence.
 By default, the override location for this configuration file is ``./config/base-target.yaml``, but it can be changed through the ``application.yaml`` property
 ``deployer.main.targets.config.baseYaml.overrideLocation``.